PaulRitsche/DeepACSA/README.md

 More information about the usage of DeepACSA can be found in the instructional video (https://youtu.be/It9CqVSNc9M).
 Our trained models can be accessed at [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6953924.svg)](https://doi.org/10.5281/zenodo.6953924).
 Anonymized panoramic ultrasound images are available at [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5799204.svg)](https://doi.org/10.5281/zenodo.5799204).
-If you find this work useful, please remember to cite the corresponding paper (https://medrxiv.org/cgi/content/short/2021.12.27.21268258v1), where more information about the model architecture and performance can be found as well.
+If you find this work useful, please remember to cite the corresponding paper (https://journals.lww.com/acsm-msse/Abstract/9900/DeepACSA__Automatic_Segmentation_of.87.aspx), where more information about the model architecture and performance can be found as well.

-## Installation
+## Installation Windows

 1. Git setup (Optional):